osbuild/osbuild/test/data/README.md

    test-suite needs.
    If they have `build` as part of their name, they have a very restricted package set which includes just what is needed in a build-root for osbuild.
+   The `fedora` prefix is used for manifests that are kept up to date to the newest fedora release, and thus do not expose a specific `f30`, `f32`, etc. behavior.

    The `rhel` prefix is used for Red Hat Enterprise Linux images.
 Since they are not available publicly, the test-suite usually skips them.